bioinformatics-ua/dicoogle/dicoogle/src/main/java/pt/ua/dicoogle/server/web/webapp/WEB-INF/README.md

 To build all js and html resources:

-    npm run build-debug  # for development
+    npm run debug        # for development
     npm run build        # for production

 To build css files: